DavidRiskus/LIBRARY-REGISTER-SYSTEM/README.md

 # Installation

-inside the 'LIBRARY-REGISTER-SYSTEM/back-end' run:
+inside the `LIBRARY-REGISTER-SYSTEM/back-end` run:

 ```
 npm install
 ```
-'node_modules' folder with node.js dependencies will be retrieved.
+`node_modules` folder with node.js dependencies will be retrieved.

 ## Running the Server